 - The episode "E Pluribus Wiggum" also saw Ralph Wiggum win the first Presidential Primary in the United States by a massive landslide.
 The voters, fed up and angry, deliberately chose to vote for the biggest moron they could find.

-- The episode where a new class president would be elected was this.
+- "Lisa's Substitute", where a new class president would be elected was this.
 Only because two people in the entire class voted, resulting in "one for Martin, two for Martin!"

 - An episode of Blinky Bill featured an election for club president that Danny Dingo won by 47 votes to 2, even though there were only six club members.